 - Both can be used on multiple platforms such as mobile, tablets, as well as computers

 The most popular and commonly used desktop spreadsheet application is Excel.
-There are many things you can do with Excel, from automating workflows, to creating charts, to even making art!
-Storage wise, desktop is the way to go if you are working on big projects that require 10,000+ lines.
+There are many things you can do with Excel, from automating workflows to creating charts, to even making art!
+Storage-wise, the desktop is the way to go if you are working on big projects that require 10,000+ lines.
 That’s because cloud-based applications aren’t able to process as large amounts of data as native applications can.

 Learning an application like Excel doesn’t happen instantly.
 Getting even the basics down will take a lot of practice and maybe even classes.
 Cost is also a factor as most desktop applications don’t usually come free.

 Cloud-based spreadsheets, such as Google Sheets, are often free to use and offer great collaboration features.
 Real-time collaboration features are so refined you can even decide the level of collaboration a user can have on a particular worksheet.
 Also simple to navigate, all it takes is clicking on ‘edit Google spreadsheet’ and you and your team can make changes to the work instantly.